-2016 was the last Census year.
-Therefore, some employment figures in this section reference 2016 statistics as this is the most recent year of data to make comparisons.
+\2016 was the last Census year prior to 2021.
+Therefore, some employment figures in this section reference 2016 statistics as this is the most recent year of data.
+Employment data from the 2021 Census had not been released at date of publishing.